 This palace-turned-hotel in the Aravalli hills is just outside buzzy and royal residence-filled Udaipur.

-The nearest airport is Maharana Pratap Airport; arrange transfers with the hotel for INR2,500 (plus taxes) per car each way for the one-hour drive.
+The nearest airport is Maharana Pratap Airport; arrange transfers with the hotel for INR3,400 (plus taxes) per car each way for the 30-minute drive, or free for those with Devigarh Complex bookings.
+Please contact Smith's travel team with your flight details to arrange.

 The hotel has free on-site and valet parking.